UPPMAX/UPPMAX-documentation/docs/cluster_guides/thinlinc.md

 # ThinLinc graphical connection user guide

 ## Introduction
 There are two ways of connecting to the clusters using ThinLinc.
-The first is by using the webclient and connect from the browser.
+The first is by using the web client and connect from the browser.
 This can be useful for smaller tasks or if you are unable to install software on the computer you are currently using.
 Please see below for more information.
 The second option is to download the ThinLinc client, which offers higher performance and is recommended for most users.
 The client can be downloaded from the [official download page](https://www.cendio.com/thinlinc/download/).

 ## Clusters that have ThinLinc enabled